Gobi Desert and Central Mongolia Group Tour Package

 Are you a vegetarian or have a dietary restriction?
 If you are a vegetarian or have dietary restrictions, please inform us in advance.
 We will arrange the meals accordingly.

-Meals with the nomads: On Day 9, you will try authentic Mongolian and other traditional meals.
+Meals with the nomads: On day 8, you will try authentic Mongolian lunch with the nomads.

 Guides

-An English speaking guide will serve the group.
-They are all friendly, helpful and most of them were born and raised in the Mongolian countryside.
-Therefore, they have good knowledge about every aspect of Mongolia and have at least three years or more years of guiding experience.
-During the camel riding, a local guide will support you.
+An English-speaking guide will serve the group.
+They are all friendly and helpful, and most of them were born and raised in the Mongolian countryside.
+Therefore, they have a good understanding of all aspects of Mongolia and at least 3 years of experience.
+During the camel ride, a local guide will support you

 Transportation

-Full-time Japanese van Toyota Hiace is the main vehicles serve for the group tour.
-Depending on the group size, Mitsubishi Delica and 4WD Hyundai Starex may serve.
+Full-time Japanese van Toyota Hiace is the main vehicle for the group tour.
+Depending on the group size, a Mitsubishi Delica or a 4WD Hyundai Starex may serve.

 When is the best time to travel to Mongolia?

-May, the beginning of June, and September is recommended for travelers who prefer cooler weather and less crowd.
-Expect daytime weather between +5°C and +25°C and night weather -2°C to +20°C. Snowfall may occur in May and September.
+May, the beginning of June, and September are recommended for travelers who prefer cooler weather and fewer crowds.
+Expect daytime weather between +5°C and +25°C and night weather -2°C to +18°C. Snowfall may occur in May and September.

 The beginning of August and July is the hottest and wettest.
-As well as busiest due to the traditional holiday Naadam festival.
-Expect +18°C to +38°C daytime and +12 to +25°C at nights.
+As well as being the busiest due to the traditional holiday Naadam Festival.
+Please expect daytime temperatures between +18°C and +38°C, and nighttime temperatures between +12 °C and +25 °C.

-The second half of June and August is a perfect time to travel to Mongolia in terms of weather.
+The second half of June and August are perfect times to travel to Mongolia.
 Not too hot, not cool, and not rainy.
-Expect +10°C to +30°C daytime and +5°C to +15°C at nights.
+Expect daytime temperatures of +10°C to +30°C and nighttime temperatures of +5 °C to +15 °C.

 What to bring and wear?

-As Mongolian weather is inflexible and fluctuates a lot, not regarding the month, we suggest you pack according to below.
+As Mongolian weather is inflexible and fluctuates a lot, regardless of the month, we suggest you pack according to the following.

-• Torch/headlamp will be useful when going to bathrooms in the evenings and at nights while staying the ger camps and stay with a nomad family.
+• A torch/headlamp will be useful when going to bathrooms in the evenings and at night while staying at the ger camps

-• Windproof/waterproof, lightweight jacket at the end of June, July, and in the first half of August and windproof/waterproof warmer jacket in May, in the first half of June, in the last half of August and September.
+• Windproof/waterproof, lightweight jacket at the end of June, July, and in the first half of August, and windproof/waterproof warmer jacket in the first half of June, in the last half of August and September.

 • Lightweight travel trousers that can be unzipped into shorts would be ideal for most summer days.